 I also have several years experience working in the judicial system, with victims of crime, with bereaved people, and with persons both in the community and in residential settings who have mental health needs, substance misuse issues, and homelessness difficulties.

 Most of my learning about human suffering has come from the wide variety of people and situations I have encountered in my life, not least via events and periods of suffering, trauma or struggle that I have personally survived and worked through to a place of healing.
-Like many of my patients I’ve also gone through the kinds of experiences that can leave us feeling wrecked, overwhelmed or at the end of our rope: hurt, let down, bereaved, unloved, shamed, abused, exploited, humiliated, furious, depressed; times where I felt too anxious or uncertain to talk about my experiences, or sensed strongly that no-one really understood me when I made the effort to reach out.
+Like many of my patients I’ve also gone through the kinds of experiences that can leave us feeling wrecked, overwhelmed or at the end of our rope: hurt, let down, bereaved, unloved, shamed, abused, exploited, humiliated, furious, depressed; times where I felt too anxious or uncertain to talk about my experiences, or sensed strongly that no-one and no service really understood me when I made the effort to reach out.